Military Spouse Employment Partnership

 What is the Military Spouse Non-competitive Appointing Authority?

-The Military Spouse Non-competitive Appointing Authority (Executive Order 13473) allows agencies to appoint certain military spouses who meet certain criteria to any position in the competitive service for which he or she is qualified.
+The Military Spouse Non-competitive Appointing Authority (Executive Order 13473) allows agencies to appoint noncompetitively: the spouse of a member of the armed forces on active duty, the spouse of a 100 percent disabled member of the armed forces, or the spouse of a deceased member of the armed forces.
 There is no grade level limitation.
 The authority does not entitle spouses to an appointment over any other applicant.
 Agencies are not required to use this hiring authority, nor does it take precedence over the use of other appointment mechanisms.
 Agencies may also use the military spouse appointing authority to fill temporary (not to exceed 1 year) or term (more than 1 year but not to exceed 4 years) positions.
+Additional information is available in the May 2023 CHCO Memo on Noncompetitive Appointment of Certain Military Spouses.

 What type of appointment are military spouses awarded?